jacobguenther/endless-sky-guides/README.md

 If you are having trouble with the fight fly away from it and let your escorts deal with it.
 Land on the planet after the battle.

-### Rondezvous on Farpoint (Mystery Cubes 4)
+### Rendezvous on Farpoint (Mystery Cubes 4)
 #### Where to find:
 On Maelstrom.
-Will be offered immediatly after completing part 3(Defend Maelstrom).
+Will be offered immediately after completing part 3(Defend Maelstrom).

 #### Requirements:
 Part 3 is complete.